SACGF/variantgrid_docs/analysis/nodes.md

 | Het from mother    | HET          | HET          | REF          |
 | Het from father    | HET          | REF          | HET          |

-If "require parent zygosity" is False - parent zygosities may be "Unknown".
-Selecting this option will allow variants with low or no coverage in parental samples to pass the zygosity filters.
-Note that if the samples have not been joint-called this may also allow parental reference calls through due to missing data.

 ## Filter Nodes